nerdyperson16/KarloRodPortfolio/README.md

 If you're someone else just looking at this portfolio, feel free to review any code that you would like to use on your website.

-PLEASE DO NOT TAKE ANY IMAGES, VIDEOS, NAMES, OR ANY INFORMATION THAT COULD IDENTIFY MYSELF OR ANYONE ELSE'S NAME.

 PLEASE ALSO CREDIT MYSELF & ANY CREDIT I GIVE INSIDE MY CODE.

 Have a wonderful day!